Ashish-Singh07/RewardProgram/README.md

 # Charter Retailer Reward Program

 This project is a reward program for the Charter Retailer platform.
 It allows users to track their transactions and earn rewards based on their purchases.
+This has been created keeping MVC layer in mind

 ## Project Structure

 The project is organized as follows:

 - [src/main/java/com/charter/retailer/reward]: Contains the main code for the reward program.
-- [src/main/resources]: Contains configuration files.
+- [src/main/java/com/charter/retailer/reward/controller]: Contains the controllers for transaction and reward services
+- [src/main/java/com/charter/retailer/reward/services]: Contains the service class implementations for transaction and reward services
+- H2 database is used as the in-memory DB to store the transactions
+- lombok is used to reduce boilerplate code for the entities and services
+- ModelMapper is used to map the entities to the DTOs and vice versa

 ## API Endpoints